 - Utilizes summer produce with fresh apricots, mint and thyme

-Did you enjoy this Caramelized Apricot Bruschetta as much as we do?
+Did you enjoy this summer bruschetta as much as we do?

 Comment below!
 And rate the recipe to let us know how it turned out!
 Not making it today?
-Save this Caramelized Apricot Bruschetta for later by pinning it to your Snacks Recipes Board and make sure to tag us at The Crooked Carrot Instagram to show us your Caramelized Apricot Bruschetta creations!
+Save this Caramelized Apricot Bruschetta for later by pinning it to your Snacks Recipes Board and make sure to tag us at The Crooked Carrot Instagram to show us your sweet bruschetta creations!

 "The fruit of your own hard work is the sweetest." - Deepika Padukone